Best Things about Running of the Bulls – Our Top 10

 While music is perpetual during the festival, there are two massive stages featuring live bands every evening.
 The genre of music is very diverse, but it’s incredible how much American influence there is in the music scene – especially Motown.
 The bands have a big sound (Spain loves their brass) and sound great.
 And they are FREE!

 8) San Sebastian

 Located a mere 50 miles from Pamplona, the beautiful coastal city of San Sebastian is a highly recommended destination during your trip to Spain.
-Beautiful beaches, incredible architecture and perhaps the best food in Europe, you can knock out this lovely location in a day or less.
+Beautiful beaches, incredible architecture and perhaps the best food in Europe, you can knock out this lovely location in a couple nights.

 Every street hosts a series of beautiful squares full of bars and restaurants, and the two places we dined were among the best we’ve ever had.
 And we haven’t even gotten to the beach yet!
 The Bay of La Concha is a sight to see – a wonderful white beach with bright blue water.
 Keep in mind it is a European beach, so there are some European traits to expect..

 In the opinion of our staff, a trip to San Sebastian is highly recommended during your trip to Spain.
 We would love to help make the proper arrangements for the perfect beach escape, from the best locations for swimming in the Bay of La Concha or the hidden gems among the plethora of delicious eateries.

 Whether you choose to drink or not in Pamplona, you are going to come into contact with Sangria.
 It’s everywhere, both being consumed and used as a prop in the celebration.
 By the end of your trip, you will know Don Simon brand Sangria like it was a relative.